hasuq33/C-/README.md

 --> Macro: A piece of code in a program that is replaced by value of macro --> Inline Functions used to Reduce the functions calls overhead

+H.W.:
+--> Solve the Problem of Subsets using bits and debugg it